-For the past five years, I have used this type of lab-based course with collaborative learning with a course that introduces imperative problem solving and data structures — supported by C. In this course, material is divided into about 8 modules, each of which starts with introductory material, includes 3-5 labs, and concludes with an integrative project.
+For the past seven years, I have used this type of lab-based course with collaborative learning with a course that introduces imperative problem solving and data structures — supported by C. In this course, material is divided into about 8 modules, each of which starts with introductory material, includes 3-5 labs, and concludes with an integrative project.

 Two observations provide insight on the effectiveness of this approach.
 First, I began this approach in 1992, when I changed the separate, weekly labs (which coordinated with lectures) of the previous semester to daily labs (without lecture).
 In the new format, the class easily covered about 20% more material than the earlier version.
 Second, when I began this approach, I typically introduced material during the first part of a class, and students completed lab work for the second part.
 While I enjoy lecturing and students rated my lectures highly, students quickly learned that they could come to class unprepared.
 When I reduced lectures to almost zero, students did more homework and were ready to tackle the work at hand.
 Some additional details of this course are given in [4, 5].

 Overall, by placing responsibility for class preparation and lab completion on the students, they had to actively engage the material, they learned more, and their strong ratings for the course moved even higher.
 In addition, the attrition rate for the course decreased.

 Sheila Tobias and others have observed that different people learn in different ways and respond best to different pedagogical approaches.
 On a practical level, this suggests that classes should use a variety of formats and pedagogies, so that each student will find activities that fit particularly well with her or his learning style.
 Thus, in my own classes, I utilize several types of activities aimed to accommodate varying learning styles, including the following: